 Just so you know, this post may contain affiliate links.
 Meaning I receive commissions for purchases made through those links, at no cost to you.
 You can read for more info.

-A female rabbit is called a doe.
-And a male is referred to as a buck.
-While baby rabbits are called kittens.
-Just like baby cats.
-Females can hit maturity anywhere from 3 to 8 months.
-Because it’s dependent on the rabbit’s breed.
-Also, smaller breeds mature faster than larger breeds.
+Do you know how to tell the gender of a rabbit?
+You may or may not know how difficult it is to tell the gender of a rabbit when they’re young.
+A female rabbit is called a doe, while a male is referred to as a buck.
+And baby rabbits are called kittens, just like baby cats.
+Also, females hit maturity anywhere from 3 to 8 months.
+But it’s dependent on the rabbit’s breed.
+Further, smaller breeds mature faster than larger breeds.

 How to Tell the Gender of a Rabbit